Vonage-Community/web_components-video_api-javascript/examples/vanillajs/README.md

 - `<video-publisher>` : Initializes a publisher and publishes to the session. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/video-publisher)
 - `<video-subscribers>` : Subscribes and displays other streams in the session. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/video-subscribers)
+- `<video-subscriber>` : Subscribes and displays an individual stream in the session. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/video-subscriber)
 - `<screen-share>` : Adds ability to allow user to share their screen. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/screen-share)
+- `<inputs-select>` : Select video and audio inputs for the < video-publisher >. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/inputs-select)
+- `<white-board>` : Adds ability for publisher to display a whiteboard to the session. [more info](https://github.com/Vonage-Community/web_components-video_api-javascript/tree/main/white-board)

 ## How to use